 Welcome to our Home Learning Page!

-We know how important it is to carry on with our learning, even though most of us are at home.
-Here are some of the best places you can go in order to continue your learning journeys.
+Here are some of the best places you can go in order to continue your learning journeys whilst at home.

 Learning Wall – We have created a shared and moderated notice board (posts require approval so don't worry if they don't appear straight away!) if you want to share any learning or activities you have been doing in your households over lockdown.
 No matter how small the learning activity, we want to see what you’ve been up to.

-Rev Katrina – We are delighted that Rev Katrina is keen to keep in touch.
-This is the link to the Anna Benefice YouTube channel:
+Rev Katrina – We are delighted that Rev Katrina has been able to keep in touch during lockdown.
+Although she now is back delivering her fantastic worships each week, please take a look at the link below which is a link to the Anna Benefice YouTube channel:

 On the children and families page of the website:

 http://www.annabenefice.co.uk/children--families.html are this month's activities for Messy Church.
 So have a look.

 We know that home learning will look different for every student at Clatford and so, in addition to the areas above, we have included lots of links on this page to support you and your families in their learning.
 We hope you find some of them helpful.